owencz1998/Deezsounds/README.md

 ---

+This is not a MOD of the official Deezer App.
+This is an alternative to the Deezer App providing premium features to free accounts using both public and internal Deezer APIs.

-This repo is a MOD of the [ReFreezer](https://github.com/DJDoubleD/ReFreezer) app by @DJDoubleD.
+This repo is based on [ReFreezer](https://github.com/DJDoubleD/ReFreezer) by @DJDoubleD.
-My goal is to have a style closer to Deezer's original app.
-To apply the Deezer theme, select it under Settings > Appearance > Theme.
+This branch focuses on the development of this app while the ReFreezer_Skin branch aims at turning this app into a skin for the official ReFreezer app.

 > I am looking for contributors, feel free to reach out !
 > :mailbox: [e-mail me](mailto:gavrochebackups@gmail.com)
 > :space_invader: [Discord : @petitprinc3#1380](https://discordapp.com/users/PetitPrince#1380)

-## Screenshots
+## :camera_flash: Screenshots

 <p align="center">
     <img src="./assets/screenshots/Mod_home.png" width=100>